6-MillionBees/f-strings-write-instructions/instructions.md

 > `print( )` function, variable, assignment operator, value, lowercase f, single quotation marks, double quotation marks, curly braces, placeholder

 ---
 ### How to Build an f-String in Python

-1. Step 1 Decide what you want to write, in this case I want to display the function len() in a sentence
+1. Decide what you want to write, in this case I want to display the function len() in a sentence
 ```python
 # I'm gonna write some code
 ```